Multimodal Image Synthesis and Editing: The Generative AI Era: Methods

 \section{Methods}

-We broadly categorize the methods for multimodal image synthesis and editing (MISE) into five categories: the GAN-based methods (Sec.~\ref{gan}), the Auto-regressive methods (Sec.~\ref{autoregressive}), the Diffusion-based methods (Sec.~\ref{diffusion}), the NeRF-based methods (Sec.~\ref{nerf}), and other methods (Sec.~\ref{others}).
-We first discuss the GAN-based methods, which generally rely on generative adversarial networks and its inversion.
-We then discuss the prevailing Auto-regressive and Diffusion-based frameworks comprehensively.
-After that, we introduce neural radiance fields for the challenging task of 3D-aware MISE.
-Later, we present several other methods for visual synthesis and editing under the context of multimodal guidance.
-Finally, we compare and discuss the strengths and weaknesses of different generation methods.
+We broadly categorize the methods for MISE into five categories: GAN-based methods (Sec.~\ref{gan}), autoregressive methods (Sec.~\ref{autoregressive}), diffusion-based methods (Sec.~\ref{diffusion}), NeRF-based methods (Sec.~\ref{nerf}), and other methods (Sec.~\ref{others}).
+We briefly summarize the strength and weakness of four main methods with representative references as shown in Table~\ref{tab_models}.
+In this section, we first discuss the GAN-based methods, which generally rely on GANs and their inversion.
+We then discuss the prevailing diffusion-based methods and autoregressive methods comprehensively.
+After that, we introduce NeRF for the challenging task of 3D-aware MISE.
+Later, we present several other methods for image synthesis and editing under the context of multimodal guidance.
+Finally, we compare and discuss the strengths and weaknesses of different generation architectures.